mesonbuild/wrapdb/README.md

 ## How to import one of those wraps into my project

 Run `meson wrap install <name>` on the top source dir of your project.
-It will install `subprojects/<name>.wrap` file used by meson to download the dependency.
+It will install `subprojects/<name>.wrap` file used by Meson to download the dependency.